4. Working with dynamic user probes

 uprobe:<library_name>:[cpp:]<function_name>

-component is specific to C++ application tracing and is discussed later.
+The optional :cpp component is specific to C++ application tracing and is discussed later.
 An important concept with uprobes is that the probing is applied to a file (an inode to be precise) and not specifically to a process.
-This means that we reference paths to files when specifying a probe to be enabled (e.g. /lib64/libc.so
+This means that we reference paths to files when specifying a probe to be enabled (e.g. /lib64/libc.so) and if we want to restrict the probe to a particular process we need to use -p flag or a comm filter.

 probe discovery